chaos-genius/chaos_genius/README.md

 Using Chaos Genius, users can segment large datasets by key performance metrics (e.g. Daily Active Users, Cloud Costs, Failure Rates) and setup drill-downs for explanation of deviation or anomalies across important dimensions (e.g., countryID, DeviceID, ProductID, DayofWeek).

-Chaos Genius comes with a UI that offers simple point-and-click functionality for various tasks like adding data sources, defining the key performance metrics with dimensions and setting up alerts for anamalous behavior and deviations.

 The key use-cases for Chaos Genius include **Business & Data Metrics Monitoring & Alerting**.

 [See more on our website. ](https://chaosgenius.io/)